This deliciously Creamy One Pot Butternut Squash Soup is so rich in flavour with leek and spicy-sweet ginger heat.

 - 2 Onion - small dice - 125g

 - 1 tbsp Garlic - minced

 - 200 g Carrot - 2 carrots small dice

 - 1 kg Butternut squash - medium dice

 - Chicken broth - enough to cover – use this homemade or the mix + boiling water or use vegetable stock for a vegan or vegetarian soup

 - 200 g Chicken - optional

 - 1 tsp Ginger - fresh grated or 1/2 tsp powdered ginger

-- Black pepper - or white – optional to taste
+- Black pepper - or white or garlic chilli sauce – optional to taste

 - Cream - (thick or whipping or sour cream or Greek yogourt for a low free version)